 In Republika Srpska, I stayed at Hotel Viv in the centre of Trebinje.
 Nice, clean room, helpful staff – a good deal for 30 EUR.
 Most memorable experience: After a look at early morning Trebinje from my balcony, I walked back into my room, only to discover a young naked man asleep on my bed.
 A dream, you say?
 Not so.
 Trouble was, the bed had moved to the other side of the room.
 Turns out the balcony was shared, and he obviously didn’t mind sleeping with his door open.
 Partly afraid of getting caught staring at this gorgeous creature, partly curious, I stood there a good minute before I had the decency to get out.

 On fairy-tale Prince Edward Island in Canada, we stayed two nights at Fitzroy Hall, a Lonely Planet recommended B & B in the sweet little capital Charlottetown.
 It was a beautifully restored Victorian townhouse, but pricey at a 202 CAD pr night (tax incl.)
-Breakfast was delicious; a bit difficult getting away.
+Breakfast was delicious, with fresh blueberries; drawback: it’s was a bit difficult getting away.

 Less personal, but at half the price, the large, beautiful Loyalist Country Inn in Summerside (also on PEI) was a better deal.
 Plus for the large swimming pool, a life-saver when travelling with children.

 Our favourite stay in Canada during the autumn break, was Spinnaker Inn in UNESCO-listed Lunenburg, Nova Scotia.
 For 140 CAD (tax incl.), we got a split-level suite with excellent views of charming Lunenburg harbour.
-Plus for the extra large upstairs bed, super-plus for the very large bath room and super-super plus for the whirlpool bath tub.
+Plus for the extra large upstairs bed, super-plus for the very large bath oom and super-super plus for the whirlpool bathtub.
 Very child friendly.